Lawsuits and Reforms Are Making a Difference

 The first week of March is Patient Safety Awareness Week, devoted to raising awareness and fostering education about patient safety in health care settings.
 In the past, the threat of being sued for malpractice kept hospitals and healthcare providers quiet about potential risks and medical errors.
 Out of fear of litigation, doctors and hospitals tended to be defensive and secretive.
 However, there have recently been some changes to this familiar pattern.
 Hospitals and other healthcare facilities have become more open about errors.
-Even more surprising than this fact are some of the reasons why.
+Even more surprising than this fact is some of the reasons why.

 And even medical malpractice lawsuits have a silver lining for hospitals.
 Lawsuits are able to bring to light trends in medical errors that can then be corrected in order to protect future patients.
 Lawsuits are also being analyzed in bulk to discover error trends and general safety concerns, in order to improve future outcomes.
 In the same hospital study, it was found that over 95% of said hospitals have created new policies and techniques from information discovered through a lawsuit.